eddiepease/ml-template/README.md

 * Before you record a run in MLFlow, make sure you commit the code (via Git) and the data (via dvc).
 This ensures you have an accurate record in MLFlow on what code and data produced the model.
+* When experimenting with new data / new approach, create a fresh branch in git.
+This uses the power of this framework to make it very easy to compare / switch back to existing setup
+* Use experiments in MLFlow to group together runs

 ## Files